comp413-2017/RDFS/README.md

    - If it gets stuck at "default: SSH auth method: password" and eventually ends up with a timeout, try adding `v.customize ['modifyvm', :id, '--cableconnected1', 'on']` in the `config.vm.provider "virtualbox" do |v|` section of your Vagrantfile.
 6. `vagrant ssh`.
+7. `exit` to exit the VM
+8. Remember to `vagrant halt` on your machine so you don't have the VM running in the background!
-7. You should be in the development environment.
+9. You should be in the development environment.
 Things to know:
    - The username is `vagrant` and the password is `vagrant`.
    - The machine has 1G of memory allocated.
 Change Vagrantfile if you need more.